How to Measure Translation Management ROI

 Cost reduction is probably the most obvious thing to trigger.
-Costs caused of poor-quality translations, manual processes and administrative overhead can be reduced tremendously by using the right translation management tools and can easily compared to automated and improved translation and localization management.
+Costs caused by poor-quality translations, manual processes, and administrative overhead can be reduced tremendously by using the right translation management tools and can easily compare to automated and improved translation and localization management.

 Using the right translation management tools and streamlining the localization process can remove unnecessary and repetitive manual work and administrative overhead.

-From a business perspective this means greater efficiency and gaining competitive advantage through rapid and flexible deployment of products and information to any market.
-E.g. when using Phrase 95% of ordered translations are done within 24 hours, 80% even less than 12 hours.
+From a business perspective, this means greater efficiency and gaining competitive advantage through rapid and flexible deployment of products and information to any market.
+For example, when using Phrase, 95% of ordered translations are done within 24 hours, and 80% even less than 12 hours.

 This means you can enter new markets within 24 hours, whereas it took several weeks or even months before.

 Calculating ROI is a commitment and defining metrics and tracking the numbers takes effort for sure.

 However, when it’s time for you to make decisions on translation management budget and global expansion, ROI evidence will help you to argue for greater investment.

 The value of translation and localization will show itself as content that is more useful to your customers, leading to increased revenue, faster time to market, increased brand awareness and higher customer satisfaction ratings.